sthaanis/project_redesign/projectRedesign/read.md

    `<head>`:

-      This section contains meta information about the document, such as character set, viewport settings, and page title.
+      This section contains meta-information about the document, such as character set, viewport settings, and page title.

    `<meta charset="UTF-8">`:

       Specifies the character encoding as UTF-8.

    `<meta name="viewport" content="width=device-width, initial-scale=1.0">`:

       Configures the viewport for responsive design.

    `<title>Greeting</title>`:

       Sets the title of the HTML document to "Greeting."

 #### Body Content

+   `<body>`:

-   `<body>`: This is the main content of the HTML document.
+      This is the main content of the HTML document.

+   `<script>`:

-   `<script>`: This tag is used to embed JavaScript code within the HTML document.
+      This tag is used to embed JavaScript code within the HTML document.

 #### JavaScript

    `var userName = prompt("Please Enter your name:");`:

       This line declares a variable `userName` and assigns it the value entered by the user through the prompt.
 The `prompt` function displays a dialog box with the message `"Please     Enter your Name"` and waits for users to input their name.

    `alert("Hello, " + userName + "!
 Greetings from JavaScript!");`: